 Registered childminders Many families choose to use childminders to provide their childcare.
-Registered childminders will look after your child in their own home and are regulated and inspected by Ofsted in England, Care Inspectorate in Scotland, Health and Social Care Trusts in Northern Ireland and the Care and Social Services Inspectorate in Wales.

-It's important to have a detailed discussion at the outset about what CF is and what it means for your child.
+Registered childminders will look after your child in their own home and are regulated and inspected by Ofsted in England, Care Inspectorate in Scotland, Health and Social Care Trusts in Northern Ireland and the Care and Social Services Inspectorate in Wales It's important to have a detailed discussion at the outset about what CF is and what it means for your child.
 It might be helpful to draw up a healthcare plan, which will describe your child's needs in detail.
 Your CF team may be able to help you with this.
-Your childminder might find our factsheets for schools helpful for providing a overview of what CF is and how it can affect children.
+Your childminder might find our factsheets for schools helpful for providing an overview of what CF is and how it can affect children.
 However, it is still very important to talk about your child's specific requirements.
-The factsheets or schools and a template for a healthcare plan are available on our website at www.cysticfibrosis.org.uk/school As well as discussions around the care of your child's CF needs, other questions to consider might include: how many other children do you care for and how old are they (will your child have suitably aged children to play with), what activities do you do with the children (will your child get plenty of opportunity for physical activity), what pre-schools/schools do you drop off/pick up at (this could be important if you still need a childminder when your child starts school)?
-Details of professional childcare associations are listed at the back of this booklet.
+The factsheets or schools and a template for a healthcare plan are available on our website at cysticfibrosis.org.uk/school As well as discussions around the care of your child's CF needs, other questions to consider might include: - How many other children do you care for and how old are they?
+(Will your child have suitably aged children to play with?) - What activities do you do with the children?
+(Will your child get plenty of opportunity for physical activity?) - What pre-schools/schools do you drop off/pick up at?
+(This could be important if you still need a childminder when your child starts school)